sammyCHY/devops_project/Creating-AWS-Resources-with-Functions-and-Introducing-Arrays/AWS-Resources-Function&Arrays.md

 ![The image shows the create instance via AWS CLI](image/images/run-instances-final.png)

-Here is an ecample of how you would create EC2 instances using the command line.
+Here is an example of how I would create EC2 instances using the command line.

 ```
     aws ec2 run-instances \